-Joanna Gaines took to her blog on Tuesday to answer those questions and give us an early glimpse into what’s sure to become a Waco dining staple.
+Joanna Gaines took to her blog to answer those questions, and give us an early glimpse into what’s sure to become a Waco dining staple.

-While Joanna acknowledges that opening a restaurant is no easy feat, the couple are hardly strangers to the food industry.
-They own Magnolia Market at the Silos, a spot with numerous food trucks to choose from and even their own bakery, Silos Baking Co.
+While Joanna acknowledges that opening a restaurant is no easy feat, these two are hardly strangers to the food industry.
+They own Magnolia Market at the Silos, a spot with numerous food trucks to choose from, and even their own bakery, Silos Baking Co.

-But one of the most important tasks they undertook with this project was ensuring the history of this beloved local spot.
-The Elite Café opened in 1919 and enjoyed a steady stream of customers —including Elvis Presley, who frequently stopped at the restaurant in the 1950s on his way to Fort Hood— for almost 100 years until it closed in early 2016.
+But one of the most important tasks they undertook with this project was ensuring the history of the beloved local spot.
+The Elite Café opened in 1919, and enjoyed a steady stream of customers—including Elvis Presley, who frequently stopped at the restaurant in the 1950s on his way to Fort Hood—for almost 100 years, until it closed in early 2016.

-She revealed that after carefully selecting every tiny detail in the new space, from textures to light fixtures, they were able to simultaneously restore the building and incorporate new design elements for a blend of history and modernity.
+She revealed that after carefully selecting every tiny detail in the new space—from textures to light fixtures—the couple was able to simultaneously restore the building and incorporate new design elements for a blend of history and modernity.

 “We want everyone, whether you’re part of the building’s past or not, to walk in and instantly feel the rich history of it,” she writes.

-The restaurant is slated to open later this summer.
+The restaurant is slated to open later this spring.
 Can’t wait to try those homemade biscuits?
-Joanna announced that she and Chip will be sharing updates on their social media platforms, so be sure to follow along and be kept up to date.
+Joanna has announced that she and Chip will be sharing updates on their social media platforms, so be sure to follow along so that you stay up to date.

 Chip And Joanna Gaines On Making The Impossible Possible